 How to search for recorded documents

 The following are instructions to help you search for your recorded documents.
-Please note the Records Search application performs searches by name, parcel and recording number (aka instrument number).
+Please note the Records Search application performs searches by name, parcel, and recording number (also known as instrument number).
 It does not search by property address.

-- Click on the green "Search Here" button to begin.
+- Click the green "Begin Search" button.
 You must accept the disclaimer on the following page to proceed to the index.

-- Click on the appropriate database of your choice.
+- Click the appropriate database of your choice.

-- Viewing an image of the document.
-To view a document from your query results, the document image icon must appear on far right column.
-Click on the icon, choose if you prefer to download document as a PDF or TIFF, then click on the hyperlinked “view image”.
-To view the PDF/ TIFF image, you will need to have installed the compatible readers.
-If there is no option to download, the following will read as “Not scanned or not available online”.
+- To view an image of the document from your query results, the document image icon must appear in the far right column.
+Click the icon, choose if you prefer to download document as a PDF or TIFF, then click on the hyperlinked "view image."
+To view the PDF/TIFF image, you will need to have installed the compatible readers.
+If there is no option to download, the following will read as "Not scanned or not available online."

-Refining your search by “Date Filed”.
 If you have a common name or you have found too many documents listed under the Party Name, you can refine your search by narrowing the date in which the document was filed.
-Make sure to add in the full name (last name, first name and middle initial) in the Party Name search criteria, then go to “Date Filed From” and add in the oldest date you want to search, followed by using today’s date (mm/dd/yyyy) in the “To” box.
+Make sure to add in the full name (last name, first name, and middle initial) in the Party Name search criteria, then go to "Date Filed From" and add in the oldest date you want to search, followed by using today’s date (MM/DD/YYYY) in the "To" box.